Frequently Asked Questions

 If I am admitted to the program is there an opportunity for scholarships?

-There are two scholarship opportunities available to RN/BSN students: the Frank & Eva Farrell Endowed Scholarship in Nursing and the Lettie Pate Whitehead Scholarship.
-Visit the following page for more information about both: http://www.jmu.edu/scholarships/nursing.shtml
+There are two scholarship opportunities available to full-time RN-BSN students: the Frank & Eva Farrell Endowed Scholarship in Nursing and the Lettie Pate Whitehead Scholarship.
+View the Financial Aid, Scholarships, and Awards page for more information about both.

 Are you an accredited program?